dicchyantgurung/Classification-of-car-crashes-in-Chicago-using-XGBoost/README.md

 From the above plots we can make out the following deduction:

-* Most of the accidents have occured when the Driver vision was 'Not Obscured' and presumably was driving at a safe speed limit of 30 mph.
+* Most of the car crasshes have occured when the Driver vision was 'Not Obscured' and presumably was driving at a safe speed limit of 30 mph.
-* However, having 'No Traffic Control Devices' has contributed the most to the number of accidents in Chicago.
-According to this, increasing the number of traffic control devices in the city can lead to a decrease in the number of unintentional accidents.
+* However, having 'No Traffic Control Devices' has contributed the most to the number of car crashes in Chicago.
+According to this, increasing the number of traffic control devices in the city can lead to a decrease in the number of unintentional crashes.
 This is also confirmed in the Device Condition plot which shows the highest count when having no controls.
-* The weather condition and lighting condition does not seem to contribute much to the accidents.
+* The weather condition and lighting condition does not seem to contribute much to the crashes.
-* We can also see most of the accidents occuring where the trafficway type is 'Not Divided'.
-This means that dividing the roads can prevent more of these accidents.
+* We can also see most of the crashes occuring where the trafficway type is 'Not Divided'.
+This means that dividing the roads can prevent more of these crashes.
-* Finally, the roadway surface condition and road defect does not seem to cause much of these accidents either.
+* Finally, the roadway surface condition and road defect does not seem to contribute much to these crashes either.

 ## EDA 3: Check for trends in the time of crash to relocate resources appropriately